hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 RStudio Server
 --------------

-This interactive app allows you to run an RStudio session as a compute job.
+This interactive app allows you to run an RStudio session on the cluster.
-You will be running RStudio with R version 4.2.1.
+This R session makes use of the R/4.2.2-foss-2022b module.
+Additionally, the R-bundle-CRAN and R-bundle-Bioconductor modules can be loaded on top of the base R to provide easy access to hundreds of preinstalled packages.

+You can use your own personal R libraries with Studio, see :ref:`R package management<r_package_management_standard_lib>`.
+While the use of R projects is also available within RStudio, loading such project may affect your module library paths as well as your personal R library path.
+We therefore recommend to only use R projects with renv, ensuring a completely isolated library for your project.

-For more information on how to use RStudio, check out the `RStudio official documentation`_.
+For more information on how to use RStudio, check out the `official documentation <https://docs.rstudio.com/>`__.

 The use is very similar to regular RStudio.
 It is recommended to install packages in a folder on your ``$VSC_DATA`` instead of the default location though,